-I’d purchased an eight -inch memory foam mattress which made our van camping experience very pleasant and believe it or not, comfortable.
-Though it was cold in WV and our windows quickly froze over, we were snug under our goose down comforter and slept well until morning.
+I’d purchased an eight-inch memory foam mattress which made our van camping experience very pleasant and believe it or not, comfortable.
+Though it was cold, and our windows quickly froze over, we were snug under our goose down comforter and slept well until morning.
 Van camping was a great way to kick off our weekend of soft adventure and it made my husband happy.

-Unfortunately, the weather didn’t want to cooperate during our stay so we weren’t able to spend as much time outside in Fayetteville as we’d hoped.
-The rain may have forced us to change our plans to hike and fish but that doesn’t mean we didn’t find stuff to do.
-There is so much to do in Fayetteville that I should have planned my visit when I had more time to spend in the area.
-Here are some of the things we did during our visit.
+Unfortunately, the weather didn’t want to cooperate during our stay so we weren’t able to spend as much time outside as we’d hoped.
+The rain may have forced us to change our hiking and fishing plans, but that doesn’t mean we didn’t find plenty of entertainment in Fayetteville NC.
+There are so many fun things to do in Fayetteville that we barely had time to scratch the surface!

-The museum features exhibits that share battles from WWII, Korea, and Vietnam, as well as those not as well known that have involved American troops.
+The museum features exhibits of WWII, Korean, and Vietnam battles, as well as some lesser-known conflicts that involved American troops.
 After touring the exhibit portion, we chose to purchase tickets for the pitch, roll and yaw motion simulator to experience airborne training.

-TIP: The simulator did make my husband queasy and he was happy when the short ride ended so if you’re particularly prone to motion sickness, take a Dramamine before you purchase your ticket, or sit this one out.
+TIP: The simulator did make my husband queasy and he was happy when the short ride ended.
+If you’re particularly prone to motion sickness, take a Dramamine before you purchase your ticket – or sit this one out.

 From here, you can take a quick walk across the road to the Freedom Memorial Park to see the memorials that honor Cumberland County’s war dead.